 Yes of course.
 This is the reason why we run these events.
-We strongly encourage you to swap your Facebook, cell number, Whatsapp, Instagram, Twitter, business card, carrier pigeon with each other.
+We strongly encourage you to swap your Facebook, cell number, Whatsapp, Instagram, Twitter, business card, carrier pigeon etc. with each other.
 After the event you will be able to contact them and go off and commit to something.

 Q. The event is mixed but I only want to live with a male/female?

 You have the power to talk and not talk to whoever you want.
 Plenty of seekers and landlords turn up with a gender preference as part of their criteria.
-It's worth keeping an open mind though: we've had a lot of feedback from previous attendees who found their perfect flatmates in a form they weren't expecting. e.g: "Initially I had advertised only for male flatmates, however after this evening I realise I was wrong to rule people out and have found two housemates, one of whom is female"
+It's worth keeping an open mind though: we've had a lot of feedback from previous attendees who found their perfect flatmates in a form they weren't expecting. e.g: "Initially I had advertised only for male flatmates, however after this evening I realised I was wrong to rule people out and have found two housemates, one of whom is female"